 Faculty of Business and Economics

 The corona virus is spreading around the world and by this affecting everyday life and decisions within a couple of hours.
 Our university management is keeping a close eye on the situation and is prepared to react quickly to current developments in coordination with the responsible authorities.
 However, despite all precautionary measures, the virus may cause severe disruptions in everyday university and student life in the near future.
 The CIR therefore explicitly asks you to take into account the information of the University of Augsburg on the corona virus, which you can find here.
-If you have any further questions, all contact persons of the CIR, which you will find further down on this page, are always at your disposal via email.
+If you have further questions, all contact persons of the CIR are always at your disposal via email.

 - No incomings courses will take place in summer term 2020.

 Additional information provided by partner universities: